python-trio/sniffio/docs/source/index.rst

 easy.

 **Step 1:** Pick the magic string that will identify your library.
-To avoid collisions, this should match your library's name on PyPI.
+To avoid collisions, this should match your library's PEP 503 normalized name on PyPI.

 **Step 2:** There's a special :class:`threading.local` object: